-Cancer Conference is held once a week at DeKalb Medical.
+Cancer Conference is held once a week at Emory Decatur Hospital.
 It is one of the leading conferences in the city, both in complexity of cases and number of professionals in attendance.
 On any given week there are usually over 50 participants.
 This enables our patients to have the benefit of a multi-disciplinary panel of doctors and healthcare professionals look at their cases and provide input into the best treatment options.
 The primary objective of Cancer Conference is twofold:

 Each week at Cancer Conference, a number of patient cases are presented and evaluated.
 Guidelines for treatment are reviewed, and through collegial discussion, physicians ensure that the national standards of care have been met for each specific type of cancer.
 These conferences are held to review a patient’s care prior to starting treatment (prospective) to ensure the proper treatment is being implemented and to review patient’s care after it has already started (retrospective) to ensure the treatment is working as planned.